All Episodes

 Welcome to a brand new series on the history of the world's most famous criminal empires.

-So sit back as we delve into the underbelly of society and uncover the historical origins of today's organized crime, beginning with the Sicilian Mafia.
+So sit back as we delve into the underbelly of society and uncover the historical origins of today's organized crime, beginning with the Sicilian mafia.

-Shoutout to Blinkist for sponsoring this video.
+Shout out to Blinkets for sponsoring this video.

-Okay, uh, you can get killed for participating in drug trafficking.
+You can get killed for participating in drug trafficking.

 Now, with that said, I want to make this very clear.